 We’re all told that traditional flossing can extend the life of our teeth, and prevent a whole load of bad things from happening to our oral healthcare.
 We’re also told by other leadings dentists that using floss can damage your gums, your tooth placement, and other bad things.
 Don’t even get us started on floss picks.
 So what should we all be doing?
 It feels like every “leading dentist” is telling us one thing, while the others are telling us a completely different story.
 The answer is water flossing—no damage to your gums, teeth, and cleans more effectively than traditional flossing on its own.
 Never heard of water flossers?
-Get ready.
+Get ready for the best water flossers on the market.

 1. Waterpik Aquarius